ctincorvia/TABLETOP-ARMY-ENGINE/README.md

 There are also 3 pre-constructed armies for you to play with to get a feel for how the commands work - dwarves, dwarves2, and undead.

 # Advanced instructions
 Squads with the same priority will go in to battle at the same time.
-Otherwise, squads with the lowers priority will go in to battle first.
+Otherwise, squads with the lowest priority will go in to battle first.

 During a battle, type resolve to skip to the end of the battle.